MatthiasWC/matthiaswc.github.io/docs/_posts/2021-10-17-Pre-Alpha-I-Devlog.md

 <u>10/16/2021 11:00 AM - 12:30 PM</u>

 WolverineSoft Studio-wide meeting.
 The programming leads had to move my *Scriptable Crosshairs* assignment into the next sprint, since I wasn't able to finish.
 Aside from that, it was fairly un-eventful.

+#### Total Hours

+Adding all of these little adventures together, I committed a grand total of 19 hours and 20 minutes to WolverineSoft Studio this sprint.